dentremor/Software-Defined-Infrastrucure/doku.md

 At an anonymous bind the above points 2. and 3. are submitted as an empty string.

-(Wilson, -)
+(Wilson)

 #### Do LDAP servers in general support database features like transactions, ACID semantic etc.?

-"Lightweight Directory Access Protocol (LDAP) Transactions is define din RFC 5805 and is defined as "Experimental".
+"Lightweight Directory Access Protocol (LDAP) Transactions is defined in RFC 5805 and is defined as "Experimental".

 As with distinct update operations, each transaction has atomic, consistency, isolation, and durability properties ACID."
 (Willeke, 2017)

 #### Explain the term “replication” in an LDAP server context.

 For distribution reasons the LDAP-database can be distributed to several servers.
-There exists one master, on which write-operations are allowed, at the others can only pull the changes from the master (Anonym, 2019).
+There exists one master on which write-operations are allowed.
+On the others you can only pull the changes from the master (Anonym, 2019).

 #### Why do organizations sometimes prefer LDAP data repositories rather than using relational database systems?

 LDAP is very suitable in cases of high read rates and low write rates (write-once-read-many-times).
-Furthermore relational databases like SQL requires a detailed knowledge about the data structure, which isn't the case when it comes to LDAP.
+Furthermore, relational databases like SQL requires a detailed knowledge about the data structure, which isn't the case when it comes to LDAP.
 (ZyTrax, 2019)

 #### How is the LDIF format being organized?
 Explain the practical use of LDIF data when running an LDAP service.